Project underway in late June 2024

 This project replaces the 100-year-old Ames Lake Trestle Bridge with a wider structure and straighter bridge approaches.
 The improvements are designed to increase sight distance for drivers and provide a safe, unrestricted crossing for trucks and vehicles of all sizes.
 In addition, the new bridge will be designed to have less environmental impact on Ames Creek and the surrounding wetlands.

 The new bridge is being built in the same location as the existing bridge and will have no weight restrictions.
 The road will be closed for the duration of the new bridge construction and traffic must use an alternate route.
 Construction began on June 24, 2024.
-The new bridge should be mostly complete in early March 2025.
+The new bridge should be mostly complete in late March 2025.

 The bridge crosses Ames Creek on Ames Lake-Carnation Road NE, in rural unincorporated King County between Redmond, WA and Carnation, WA.
 View larger image (347KB)